 No personal data sharing to preserve anonymity

 Idena does not require any personal data sharing and does not reveal a person’s identity.

 To use Idena for sending messages and funds, you will just need to download the app.
 To create a digital person, you should receive an invitation code from a validated participant of the network and use the code to apply for validation.

 A validation that takes place at a synchronized time will allow verifying uniqueness of the network participants.

-Idena certifies a participant’s human identity for the consequent epoch (a time period before the next validation session) during regular validation sessions.
+Idena certifies a participant’s account for the consequent epoch (a time period before the next validation session) during regular validation sessions.
 At a certain known time, flips are assigned to all participants of the network and solved by them within the allotted time period.
 All the answers are transacted to the network.

-Reverse Turing tests to prove humanness
+Turing tests to prove humanness

 A Turing test is widely used online to tell humans from bots in the form of the CAPTCHA.
 Ironically, it is quite useless to prove humanness as it relies on a kind of perception for which AI can be trained.

 Idena proposes a language-neutral AI-hard test (an analogue of the Winograd Schema Challenge without the textual representation) that conveys narrative rather than semantic meaning.
 A flip, “Filter for Live Intelligent People”, utilizes four images that act like the scenes in a movie.
 To solve a flip, you choose between two sequences of these images, only one of which makes narrative sense.
 The other one is deliberately distorted so that the picture sequence would not make up a story (read more here).